dontusethissystem-arch/ELF/README.md

 Please follow the repository's code style and include tests where applicable.
 If there's a CONTRIBUTING.md in this repository, follow that instead.

-## Code of Conduct

-This project follows a standard code of conduct.
-Be respectful, and open a discussion or issue if you encounter problems.
-Add or link a CODE_OF_CONDUCT.md in the repo if one exists.

 ## Contact / Maintainers

 Maintained by dontusethissystem-arch (https://github.com/dontusethissystem-arch).
 Open issues for bugs, feature requests, or help.